 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

+Paying for college may be one of the biggest investments of your life.
 Undergraduate tuition, possible graduate degrees and room and board all add up — especially for students taking out loans.
-This can leave a potential student wondering, “Is this a wise investment?”
+So, is the big expense of a college degree worth it?

 Estimated loan payments based on degree and occupation*

 So, is your degree worth it?
 We’ve gathered data on estimated annual salary, degree cost, and loan payment amounts for several degree types.
 See how your degree measures up.